Policy & Plan

 Virginia Energy Sense is an important piece of the Commonwealth’s energy policy, which aims to promote an “all of the above” energy strategy.

-The 2018 Virginia Energy Plan, published in 2018 by the Department of Mines, Minerals and Energy (DMME), establishes four key areas to transition Virginia to a new energy economy.
+The 2018 Virginia Energy Plan, published in 2018 by Virginia Energy, establishes four key areas to transition Virginia to a new energy economy.
 The goals include:

 - Diversify Virginia’s economy by strategically growing the energy sector.